Jack Hobbs: Reputation and legacy

 Hobbs was twice selected as Wisden's Cricketer of the Year, in 1909 and 1926; only he and Pelham Warner have received this award twice.
 In 1963, Neville Cardus chose him as one of the best six cricketers of the previous 100 years, to mark Wisden's centenary.
 More recently, Hobbs was selected by a panel of experts in 2000 as one of five Wisden cricketers of the 20th century.
 In 2009, he was selected by cricket historians and writers as a member of England's all-time best team, and included in a similar team to represent the best players worldwide in the history of cricket.
-Hobbs' Test batting average of 56.94 remained as of 2016 the sixth best among batsmen to have passed 5,000 runs, despite a rise in the number of batsmen who average more than 50 since 2000.
+Hobbs's Test batting average of 56.94 remained as of 2016 the sixth best among batsmen to have passed 5,000 runs, despite a rise in the number of batsmen who average more than 50 since 2000.
 Among openers who have scored 5,000 Test runs, he has the third best average behind Sutcliffe and Len Hutton.
 He was comfortably the leading Test run-scorer during his career, and had the highest number of Test runs at the time of his retirement.
 Between 1910 and 1929, he averaged 65.55 in Test cricket.

 Gideon Haigh suggests that Hobbs was a "spontaneous and original", trend-setting batsman who was not afraid to depart from orthodoxy.
 Gerald Howat notes that, aside from his batting achievements, "Hobbs's biographers and obituarists could strike no discordant note.
 He was a man of moral probity, religious conviction, and personal commitment.
 And he was humble enough to see himself as an ordinary person blessed with one extraordinary talent, which he put into its proper perspective.
 It was an attitude of mind which tempered the sternness of his approach with an engaging humour and a delight in playing practical jokes."
 Among his contemporaries, Hobbs was regarded as modest and kind, and never criticised other players.
 He avoided confrontation, although he was "quietly determined", according to Wisden, and tried to avoid publicity.
 According to Fender, Hobbs "gave stature" to the profession of cricket.
 Modern critics have expressed some reservations: some have pointed out that his batting average, although high, has been surpassed by others, and that among his many centuries, few were as large as other players managed.
 However, others contend that his impact on the game, his achievement in showing that professionals could bat as freely and stylishly as amateurs, and his kindness place him among the top cricketers of all time.
 Wisden described him in 2000: "More than anyone else, he lifted the status and dignity of the English professional cricketer."
 In summing up his place in history, it said: "He was not an artist, like some of his predecessors, nor yet a scientist, like some of the moderns; he was perhaps the supreme craftsman."